-I identify as a genderfluid queer man, and I use he/they pronouns.
+I identify as a genderfluid queer person, and I use they/any pronouns.

 Let me break that down, one piece at a time, for clarity’s sake:

 |genderfluid||My gender identity and expression shift with context.
 Most of the time, I feel agender, in neutral settings like work meetings.
 Sometimes, I feel more feminine, and others, I feel more masculine, which is in line with my assigned sex and others’ perceptions.|

 |queer||I like the looseness and inclusiveness of the word queer.
 It doesn’t prescribe an identity, or limit your sexual or emotional lives.
 But it isn’t straight; and neither am I. Usually, I am attracted to masculine-bodied people, but by no means exclusively.
 The body and heart and mind go where they go.|

 |person||I am genderfluid.
 Most of the time, gender is a mindset, and I feel most at home as an agender creature navigating the world with love and magic—a person.
 I am an enby, a nonbinary human.
 I was assigned to the male sex at birth and have male features, but that does not define me.
 I am slowly working through the complex process of switching to the X gender identifier on my documents, and embracing more fluidity.|

 |they/any||Given my genderfluidity, I really appreciate being referred to as they/them.
 Using they/them pronouns is an act of shared love and revolution.
 I also welcome people to use any pronouns they want or feel suit me in the moment, as I do not seek to live with frustration about pronouns despite their importance to my and others’ identities.
 I do my best to respect others’ pronouns with solidarity and love.|

 - 2010-2014: Harvard anxious d-hallflowers